evolgen/Omics/README.md

-# RGP
+# THALI
-## The Rockfish Genome Project
+## Accumulation of scripts from postdoc and grad
 -------------

-### code, pipelines, and analyses for the rockfish genomics project
+### code, pipelines, and analyses for Data analysis & visualization, Genetics, and Multi-Omics
 * Consists of custom scripts and pipelines too
 * No warranty, use at your own responsibility